jhu-library-applications/ansible-role-firewalld/README.md

 Installs and configures FirewallD on Centos

-This role must be run with become: true.
+This role must be run with `become: true`.

 As one might easily notice, the role currently only supports a subset of configuration possibilities in FirewallD (and its ansible module).